hollandblumer/tic-tac-toe/README.md

+Note: The GitHub account j5d5d5 is also mine.
+I updated my git configuration while working on this project, so some commits may appear under that username.

 # Tic-Tac-Toe

 This repository is organized by progression, starting with just a person clicking around the board, then moving to two human players, then human vs computer, and finally human vs minimax algorithm.

 I structured the project this way because I had to build my understanding step by step.
-I went back to basics and even started by playing Tic Tac Toe on paper again.
+I went back to basics and even started by playing Tic-Tac-Toe on paper again.

 Each folder represents a stage of the project as I added more logic and functionality.